Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Coarse graining for modular networks

 Summing Eq. \eqref{multi pop II/ku} over $i$ and dividing by $N_{\sigma}$ we get

 where $\langle\dot{\theta}_\sigma\rangle$ and $\langle\omega_\sigma\rangle$ denote the average velocity and natural frequency of module $\sigma$.

 The average velocity is a variable regarding the module.
 If we were able to write Eq. \eqref{multi pop II/ku summed i} solely in terms of average module variables we could simplify the dynamics to $s$ equations, drastically reducing the dimensionality of the problem.
 This can be achieved in the special case where each and every module has a large enough internal synchrony such that the phases of oscillators belonging to the same module are about equal.
-In other words, if $\lambda_{\sigma\sigma}$ is large enough for $\theta_{\sigma,i}\approx\langle\theta_{\sigma}\rangle$, then we can lose the symbol $\langle\,.\,\rangle$ and arrive at
+In other words, if $\lambda_{\sigma\sigma}$ is large enough for $\theta_{\sigma,i}\approx\langle\theta_{\sigma}\rangle$, then we can lose the symbol $\langle\,.\,\rangle$ to arrive at

-which is the Kuramoto model in a fully connected network, independent of the connection matrix $A_{ij}^{\sigma\sigma'}$.
+which is the Kuramoto model in a fully connected network, independent of the inter-module adjacency matrix $A^{\sigma\sigma'}$.
+Note that, in this coarse-graining limit, the intra-module connection terms in Eq. \eqref{multi pop II/ku summed i} vanish due to the coherent phase of its oscillators.
+Therefore, the topological structure of the adjacency matrix $A$ becomes irrelevant and could assume any form.
 Since the coefficients $\lambda_{\sigma\sigma'}$ do not need to be all equal, this constitutes an asymmetric network: the strength of the interaction that module $\sigma$ has with module $\sigma'$ is not necessarily the same as $\sigma'$ has with $\sigma$.

 Eq. \eqref{multi pop II/ku sigma indexed} shows that, under model \eqref{multi pop II/ku}, the dynamics of $s$ modules is qualitatively the same as that of $s$ oscillators if high synchrony within modules is satisfied.
 This simple observation summarizes the analytical basis for the coarse-graining process.
 In the next sections we will quantify the validity of this result by simulating model \eqref{multi pop II/ku} for $s=2$ and 3 to compare with the dynamics of 2 and 3 oscillators, respectively.
 Only symmetric cases will be treated, i.e, $\lambda_{\sigma\sigma}\equiv\lambda_{\text{in}}$ $\forall \sigma$ and $\lambda_{\sigma\sigma'}=\lambda_{\sigma'\sigma}\equiv\lambda/s$ $\forall \sigma\neq\sigma'$.
 We shall see that Eq. \eqref{multi pop II/ku sigma indexed} alone does not reproduce the behavior of the order parameter of the full modular network.
-However, when weights related to the degree of internal synchrony are introduced to renormalize the contribution of the coarse grained nodes, very good agreement is observed.
+However, when weights related to the degree of internal synchrony and relative module size are introduced to renormalize the contribution of the coarse grained nodes, very good agreement is observed.